-The present value of defined benefit obligations and the present value of additional benefits accruing during the period are calculated using the Projected Unit Credit Method.

-The calculation of the present value of accrued benefits includes an actuarial assumption of future interest rates, which is used to discount the expected ultimate cost of providing the benefits.
+The present value of defined benefit obligations and the present value of additional benefits accruing during the period are calculated using the Projected Unit Credit Method which is used to discount the expected ultimate cost of providing the benefits.
 The discount rate is determined at the end of each reporting period by reference to current market yields on high quality corporate bonds identified to match the currency and estimated term of the obligations.
-For those individual schemes in deficit, the resulting net liabilities are recognised in the statement of financial position in provisions.
+For those individual schemes in deficit, the resulting net liabilities are recognised in the statement of financial position in provisions